harry-honours-2025/harry-thesis-software/README.md

 > [!NOTE]
 > Refer to [this table](https://docs.python.org/3/library/venv.html#how-venvs-work) for the correct `source` command on your system.

-> [!TIP]
-> Use a virtual environment to avoid modifying your system-wide Python installation.

 Finally, to verify your installation: